sr33hari/P2P-FileTransfer/ReadMe.md

-Sree Hari K - 01FB16ECS154
-Karthik Murali - 01FB16ECS157
-Kartik A N - 01FB16ECS159

-Project Title : P2P chat and file sharing client
+# P2P chat and file sharing client

 The project involved builsing a peer to peer architecture which could communicate with each other in a chat room and request for files.
 We made use of multiple technologies such as the bittorrent protocol which takes care of the finding peers, discovery of local files, periodic refreshing etc. We made use of tkinter for the GUI.
 The project consists of two major parts, the chat room, and the file sharing client.
 In the chat room, we make use of tcp so that the messages are never lost since that is sensitive data.
 There is realtime updation of error/confirmation messages which are displayed on the GUI screen.
 Multiple clients can connect and make use of the chat room and they all can connect and share files.
 Each client acts like he is the server and is connected to other clients based on their ip address and port number.